yosaddis/leaderboard/README.md

 ## 🔭 Future Features <a name="future-features"></a>

-- [ ] Add more styling to the page.
+- [ ] Add pagination to the list of scores.

 ## 🤝 Contributing <a name="contributing"></a>